There is no programme of funding for film festivals open at the moment but here is some recent history……

 Africa In Motion Shebeen Screen tour in Highlands & Islands.

 The festivals awarded funding in the Open Access strand in 2015:

 Take One Action Film Festival events in Aberdeen and Inverness

 Peebles Outdoor Film Festival at the Eastgate in Peebles

-The funding for local film festivals is devolved by RSS on behalf of Creative Scotland and is also supported by Film Hub Scotland.
+This funding programme for local film festivals was devolved by RSS on behalf of Creative Scotland and was also supported by Film Hub Scotland.

 RSS also managed a Development Programme Fund for local film festivals in Scotland – lasting three years for five festivals.

 The aim of the local film festivals fund was to acknowledge and support the role that festivals play in the the regional areas of Scotland in enhancing the cinema going experience for audiences where there are varying levels of provision, both in terms of the films people can see and the places they can see them in.
 Film festivals also attract and appeal to a wide ranging audience and encourage a year-round activity of cinema going.